Roobinson/voting-machine/README.md

 Improvements:

-Save results to a CSV file
+*1* Save results to a (CSV) file

-Calculate winner based on results
+*2* Calculate winner based on results

-Use one voting function and pass parameters to it, instead of multiple functions based on each party
+*3* Use one voting function and pass parameters to it, instead of multiple functions based on each party

-Make sure each user can only vote once
+*4* Make sure each user can only vote once

-Instead of packing in the buttons, use a grid (look up Tkinter grids)
+*5* Instead of packing in the buttons, use a grid (look up Tkinter grids)

-Display a some kind of verification / thank you for submitting.
+*6* Display some kind of verification / thank you for submitting.